 Buy & Hold

 Of course, there are still countless opportunities to be had in the world of flipping real estate, but a new exit strategy has emerged as king: rental properties.
-As the name suggests, rental properties are acquired with the intentions of renting them out.
-Otherwise known as a buy and hold properties, these homes feed off of today’s appreciation rates, and capitalize on the fact that homes are more expensive than they were just a few short years ago.
+As the name suggests, rental properties are acquired to rent them out.
+Otherwise known as buy and hold properties, these homes feed off today’s appreciation rates and capitalize on the fact that homes are more expensive than they were just a few short years ago.

-The concept of a buy and hold exit strategy is simple: Investors will look to increase their bottom line by renting the property out and either collecting monthly cash flow or simply holding the property until it can be sold at a later date – for a profit of course.
-In holding on to a property, investors are accomplishing two very importing things: they are simultaneously paying down mortgage obligations and increasing equity.
+The concept of a buy and hold exit strategy is simple: Investors will look to increase their bottom line by renting the property out and collecting monthly cash flow or simply holding the property until it can be sold at a later date – for a profit, of course.
+In holding on to a property, investors accomplish two essential things: they are simultaneously paying down mortgage obligations and increasing equity.
 This, of course, is all happening on the tenant’s dime.
 With cities like San Diego and Miami demonstrating an increased propensity for price appreciation, the prospect of having a tenant pay down the mortgage is incredibly enticing.